The Different Types of Female Contraceptives

-More commonly known as ‘the pill’, the oral contraceptive contains a mixture of two hormones, oestrogen and progesterone, which prevent ovulation from taking place.
-Combination pills must be taken at the same time on a daily basis to be most effective.
+Probably the most common contraceptive for women, the pill is a little tablet taken once a day for the duration of the course.
+The combined pill has two hormones, oestrogen and progestin, which prevent ovulation from taking place.
+The combination pills must be taken at the same time daily to be most effective.

-The progestogen-only pill works the same way as the combination pill, except that it doesn’t contain any oestrogen.
+The progestin-only pill works the same way as the combined pill, except that it doesn’t contain any oestrogen.
 It’s recommended for women who are currently breastfeeding or can’t take the combined pill for medical reasons.
-Just like the combination pill, it should also be taken at the same time every day.
-You can purchase packs containing a one- month’s supply.
+It must also be taken at the same time daily for maximum effectiveness.

 Tubal ligation / female sterilisation

-Tubal ligation is a surgical procedure that is also referred to as having ‘your tubes tied’.
+Tubal ligation is a procedure that completely takes away the body’s ability to reproduce through surgery.
+It is more commonly referred to as having ‘your tubes tied’.
 Your fallopian tubes are cut and tied, which prevents the egg from travelling to your uterus.
-The procedure is approximately 99% effective and it can be reversed.

 Emergency contraception pills (also known as the ‘morning-after pill’)